Junpeng-Wang-TUM/3D-TSV/README.md

 	<<Sigma_xx, Sigma_yy, Sigma_zz, Sigma_yz, Sigma_zx, Sigma_xy>>
 One needs to be CAREFUL while importing the external stress data into the 3D-TSV.

-The input file of the stress field simulated on the Cartesian mesh is with the dedicated extension ".carti", the one on the unstructured hexahedral mesh is with the dedicated extension ".stress".
+The input file of the stress field simulated on the Cartesian mesh is with the dedicated extension ".carti", where, instead of storing the vertex coordinates and the element vertices explicitly, we only store the element indices in the Cartesian mesh, e.g., given a Cartesian mesh derived from a volume data "V", only the non-empty voxels are stored via the MatLab built-in function "find(V)".
+The one on the unstructured hexahedral mesh is with the dedicated extension ".stress".
 For details, one is referred to go to the the associated data sets, and the input interface "./src./ImportStressFields.m".

 # 3. Use
 	---	The ideal strategy of using this tool is as the paper describes, i.e., combining it with the the 3D line cluster